 In 1891 Walker’s group built a streetcar line along Minnetonka Blvd. from France Ave. to Webster, where it angled southwest along Lake Street.
 The end of the line was the former Reiss’s Restaurant (then called the “waiting station”).
 That building still stands, at the confluence of Lake Street, Walker Street, and Highway 7.
 In the early days, the stretch of Minnetonka Blvd. from France to Lake Street was also called West Lake Street.
-It was officially changed to Minnetonka Blvd. in February 1918, but would be referred to as Lake Street for decades to come.
+It was officially changed to Minnetonka Blvd. in February 1918, but carried both West Lake Street and Minnetonka Blvd. street signs for decades to come.

 Bicycles became a national craze in the 1890s, and in 1896 Minnetonka Blvd. was a narrow bicycle path.
 On August 5, 1898 the St. Louis Park Village Council passed an ordinance authorizing the construction of bicycle paths/roads on Lake Street and Minnetonka Blvd.
 The speed limit was 10 mph, with fines of $10 to $50 or up to 30 days in jail.